Wiltshire Council ready to work with schools again to ensure pupils on free school meals don't go hungry during the holidays

 Families already on the free school meal list will be contacted separately about the holidays by their school.
 However, the council is also urging families who find themselves in difficult circumstances to check if they are also eligible for free school meals and the holiday food funding.

 For families with children in early years settings there will be funding for families with children claiming Better2Gether Funding (free childcare for two year olds) and Early Years Pupil Premium (EYPP).
 The criteria is the same as for Free School Meals.

-Families can find out details of how to apply for free school meals support on the Wiltshire Council website including those families on:
+Families can find out details of how to apply for free school meals support on the Free school meals web page including those families on: